Abhi459/EE551-project/README.md

 Introduction:

-This is my EE551 Python project
+This is EE551 Python project By Abhishek Lokam

 Proposal: